-There was no change in our internal control over financial reporting during the third quarter of fiscal 2020 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+During the quarter ended May 4, 2019, the Company adopted a comprehensive new lease standard which superseded previous lease guidance and, as a result, changes were made to related business processes and control activities, including information systems, in order to monitor and maintain appropriate controls over financial reporting.
+There were no other changes in our internal control over financial reporting during the first quarter of fiscal 2020 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.